-- a.
-On the Infrastructure > Nodes screen, click an unassigned node. - b.
-On the node right pane, click Join to cluster. - c.
+- 1. On the Infrastructure > Nodes screen, click an unassigned node. - 2.
+On the node right pane, click Join to cluster. - 3.
 Click Join to assign the roles to disks automatically and add the node to the default location.
-Alternatively, click the cogwheel icon to configure the disk roles or node location. - 1.
+Alternatively, click the cogwheel icon to configure the disk roles or node location.

 For the evaluation scenario, you need to assign a node's storage disks to various tiers (refer to "Understanding storage policies" (p.
 6)).
-For node 1, assign SSDs to tier 2.
-To do that, click the cogwheel icon in the Join to storage location window.
-Click Disks to view the list of drives on the node.
-Select one or more drives on the list, and then click Configure on the right.
-On the Choose role screen, select the required tier.
-In a similar way, assign SSDs to tier 2, and HDDs to tier 3 for nodes 2 and 3.
-For more information on disk roles, refer "Configure disks manually" in the Administrator Guide.
+For each node, assign SSDs to tier 2, and HDDs to tier 3.